BuilderIO/figma-html/README.md

 ## Why?

-- Easily import real live site styles for a starting point for m
+- Easily import real live site styles for a starting point for designs and prototypes
 - Quicly turn real site components into design components
 - Easy import from storybook, etc